[CC 1979 §15-16; Ord. No. 87-13, 6-16-1987; Ord. No. 519-2024, 6-4-2024; Ord. No. 561-2024, 10-15-2024]

 A license may be issued to any corporation, association or partnership, or to two (2) or more persons engaged in any joint enterprise, the same as to a single person and for the same charge, except where otherwise specifically provided; provided, that, no license or permit issued shall be assignable unless specifically provided for by the provisions of this Code or other ordinances.

 A separate license shall be obtained for each place of business conducted, operated, maintained or carried on by every person engaged in any occupation, calling, trade or enterprise for which a license is required by this Article and for each location of the same business, occupation or calling.
-Every merchant or corporation who is engaged in more than one of the businesses, trades or occupations named in this Article for which a license is required shall be required to obtain a separate license for each business, whether the business be conducted in the same place or not.
+Every merchant or corporation who is engaged in more than one (1) of the businesses, trades or occupations named in this Article for which a license is required shall be required to obtain a separate license for each business, whether the business be conducted in the same place or not.
+This provision shall not apply to a business who is licensed under Section 605.010 and in good standing seeking a temporary 3-day relocation from a permanent business address.

 All licenses granted by the City pursuant to this Article shall be carefully preserved and shall be displayed in a conspicuous place in the places of business authorized to be conducted by such licenses.
 Failure to display a license in said manner shall be prima facie evidence of doing business without a license, punishable under Section 605.130.